How to Break Bad News to Patients

 Why is delivering bad news so difficult?

 What is “bad news” in healthcare?
 Bad news is “any news that drastically and negatively alters the patient’s view of her or his future” (Buckman, 1984).
-Delivering bad news is such a difficult mission for one obvious reason: it is two-sided.
-It is indeed hard for the doctor to deliver bad news due to many reasons that are discussed below, and it is unarguably hard for the patient to receive a message that will have a dramatic impact on the person’s future life.
+Delivering bad news poses a difficult mission for two primary reasons: it challenges both the doctor and the patient.
+The doctor faces various obstacles, as discussed below, while the patient must receive a message that will significantly impact their future life.
 On the one hand, there are many problems that doctors are facing when the need for breaking bad news arises.
-Some of these fears include:

-• The fear of being blamed: doctors often fear that the patient will tend to blame the person delivering the bad news.
+- The fear of being blamed.
+Doctors often fear that the patient will tend to blame the person delivering the bad news.
 At the heart of this fear is the identification of the target for the blame.
 The level of simplicity in identifying the authority delivering the bad news is high when a doctor breaks bad news, it is… the doctor itself.
 (Buckman, 1984).

-• The fear of the unknown and untaught: in the past, doctors weren’t trained enough in communication skills, nor in discussing a patient’s fatal disease with the patient itself.
+- The fear of the unknown and untaught.
+In the past, doctors weren’t trained enough in communication skills, nor in discussing a patient’s fatal disease with the patient itself.
 This lack of training and experience leads doctors to feel awkward in delicate situations such as breaking bad news, further encouraging them to avoid this type of situation.
 (Buckman, 1984)

-• Fear of expressing emotions: doctors have often been taught to suppress any panic in emergencies and to remain calm and composed.
+- Fear of expressing emotions.
+Doctors have often been taught to suppress any panic in emergencies and to remain calm and composed.
 This has become part of the standard in many situations, leading to a need to relearn, as a deliberate effort, the manifestation of human empathy and sympathy.
 (Buckman, 1984)

-• Fear of not knowing all the answers: usually, the more senior a doctor is, the more comfortable he will be and the lesser self-confidence he will lose by saying “I don’t know”.
+- Fear of not knowing all the answers.
+Usually, the more senior a doctor is, the more comfortable he will be and the lesser self-confidence he will lose by saying “I don’t know”.
 And it might be the same for the listener; it is almost a universal law that one person must seem to have a big quantity of knowledge before being “allowed” to confess to not knowing it at all.
 However, when it comes to breaking bad news, knowing The Answer may not be as important as it seem to be.
 What the patient is really looking for is a doctor that can genuinely listen and is attentive.
 (Buckman, 1984)

 On the other side of the bad news, we find the patient, whose reaction to the news can be difficult to predict.
 Because such an announcement will affect the patient adversely, back in the old days doctors may have withheld the news.
 Hippocrates advised “concealing most things from the patient while you are attending to him.
 Give necessary orders with cheerfulness and serenity…revealing nothing of the patient’s future or present condition.
 For many patients…have taken a turn for the worse…by forecast of what is to come” (Hippocrates, 1923).
-Nowadays the ethical consensus is that the patient has a right to know, and the doctor and obligation to inform.
-Numerous studies have shown that patients usually want honest and empathetic disclosure of a terminal diagnosis or other bad news.
-(Buckman, 1984).
-The results of this study leads us to the next point, which highlights breaking bad news as being an important skill rather than an innate quality.
-A skill that can be learnt.

 Learning to Deliver Bad News